Some people need to wash hair in bed due to limited mobility

 No-rinse shampoos, dry shampoo, or wiping with wet cloths are helpful, but just aren’t as good as a thorough hair washing with water.

-A real wash with water and regular shampoo will make your older adult feel more comfortable and keeps their scalp healthier.
+A real wash with water and regular shampoo will make your older adult feel more comfortable and keep their scalp healthier.

-We found a fantastic free video tutorial and an inexpensive product to help you wash someone’s hair in bed without getting water everywhere.
+We found a fantastic, free 3-minute video tutorial and an inexpensive product that helps you wash someone’s hair in bed without getting water everywhere.

 We list the supplies you’ll need, give an overview of the steps shown in the video, and share links to hair washing shampoo basins for use in bed.

-How to wash hair for someone lying in bed
+How to wash hair in bed without a mess

 Watching how it’s done in the video makes it easier to know how to do it yourself without getting water everywhere.